iron-io/docs/worker/reference/environment/index.md

 </tbody>
 </table>

-<h2 id="default_languages_versions">Default Languages Versions</h2>
+<h2 id="default_language_versions">Default Language Versions</h2>

 Below you can see the pre-installed versions of languages in the IronWorker environment in different stacks.
-You could select proper stack using 'stack "stack_name"' in your worker file
+You can select the proper stack by using 'stack "stack_name"' in your worker file.

 <table>
   <thead>